 Students will be terminated for VA purposes if academically suspended.
 Pfeiffer University notifies the VA within thirty (30) days of any change in status or failure to meet satisfactory academic progress.
 All courses and programs of study must be approved each year.
 VA regulations limit payment for only those courses that are required for the student's declared major.
-Any change in enrollment status or program of study must be reported to the VA Certifying Official (Registrar's Office, suite 226).
+Any change in enrollment status or program of study must be reported to the VA Certifying Official Kim Smith at kim.smith@pfeiffer.edu